 2.1.
 What Is Risk in Day Trading?

 At its core, risk is the potential for a difference between the expected outcome of a trade and its actual result.
-For day traders, this market risk is significantly amplified.
-The use of leverage means even small price changes can result in large losses, while the speed of intraday markets leaves very little room for error (U.S. Securities and Exchange Commission [SEC], 2020).
+For day traders, market risk is significantly amplified.
+The use of leverage means even small price changes can result in large losses, while the speed of intraday markets leaves very little room for error (SEC, 2021).
+Furthermore, traders must comply with specific maintenance requirements to avoid forced liquidations (Financial Industry Regulatory Authority [FINRA], 2021).

 2.2.
 Common Types of Risk